GregHarris90/README-Generator/Develop/README.md

   - So far only Greg Harris has worked on this project.

   ## Tests
-  - To test this project run node.js and work through the provided questions.
+  - To test this project run node.js and work through the provided questions about desired README file.

   ## Questions
   - GitHub Username: GregHarris90